enklu/enklu.github.io/docs/API_App.md

 title: App
 ---

-Testing build!
 In all scripts, there is a global <code>app</code> object.
 This object is useful for manipulating application-wide settings, scenes inside an experience, creating new elements via scripts, and networking.

 ## Scene Object